 Are your kids not in a hurry to leave the nest?
 Maybe your kids are starting to have kids and will continue to live with you?
 Or perhaps your parents are looking to move in with you?
 For any one of these scenarios, you’re surely going to need that extra space so you can all move and breathe comfortably in one house.

-Some people may recognise this trend as the ‘multi-generational household’ – comprising of two or more generations of related adults living under one roof.
+Some people may recognise this trend as the ‘multi-generational household’.
+Its two or more generations of related adults living under one roof.

 One driver of this trend is changing demographics.
 While one would normally expect baby boomers to be downsizing at this stage of their lives, quite a few are actually trading up.
-Boomers are sometimes referred to as “the Sandwich Generation” because they have children still living at home as well as elderly parents.
+Boomers are sometimes referred to as “the Sandwich Generation”.
+They can have children still living at home as well as elderly parents doing the same.

-Second, Australia has seen a wave of so-called “boomerang kids” moving back in with their parents because of the cost of living and property prices can be tough for first home buyers.
+Second, Australia has seen a wave of so-called “boomerang kids”.
+These are the ones moving back in with their parents because of the cost of living and property prices can be tough.

 Builders are now designing new homes geared specifically to multi-generational buyers.
-There are a number of factors at play when designing for this type of family, these include:
+There are a number of factors at play when designing for this type of family.

 – Bedroom sizes